 Nước mắm dipping sauce:

-The dipping sauce of the recipe is the combination of all sweet, sour, savory flavors that are commonly taste in Vietnamese food:
+The dipping sauce of the recipe is a combination of all sweet, sour, and savory flavors that are common in Vietnamese food:

 - Vegan fish sauce: savory taste

 - Lime juice: sour taste

 - Minced chili and garlic: spicy, garlicky taste to the dish